 - Nathan the Wise by Gotthold Ephraim Lessing is about the wise Jewish merchant Nathan who helps a Christian Templar and a Muslim Sultan bridge the gap between their religions.

 - In Castlevania, the Speakers are a Fantasy Counterpart Culture, being a nomadic religious minority who're persecuted and scapegoated by a Christian majority.
 Their other main feature is keeping enormous amounts of lore via oral histories.
 The most prominent Speaker characters are The Elder, who more or less sets Trevor Belmont on the way to fighting Dracula, and Sypha, a Black Magician Girl with an extensive knowledge of magic.
+The show never says outright that they're Jewish, but they do drop the odd bit of Hebrew, and Sypha refers to Jesus as Yeshua.
+However, despite a superficial resemblance, the Speakers are culturally and theologically much more similar to the Cathars (a Christian Gnostic sect) than the Jews.
+Sypha's condemnation of God and praise of Jesus is a hallmark of Gnosticism and is considered heretical within Judaism.

 - In The Simpsons, the father of Krusty the Clown, a rabbi, offers homespun wisdom to Bart and Lisa.